-The Gardenia is often known as the final destination on a night out, but there is a rich unknown history behind this popular Greek diner and takeaway.
+Often the final destination on a night out, there is a rich unknown history behind this popular Greek diner and takeaway.
 Gardenia’s has been in the same premises on Rose Crescent since 1924, taking its floral name in 1949.
-It has therefore served kebabs through some of Cambridge’s greatest periods of history.
-Here you can grab whatever you fancy, from traditional greek to falafel, burgers, vegan, veggie, halal, or even fish and chips!
+It has, therefore, served kebabs through some of Cambridge’s greatest periods of history.
+Here, you can grab whatever you fancy from traditional greek kebabs to falafel, burgers, vegan, veggie, halal and even fish and chips!

 4. Steak & Honour

-Steak & Honour is the ultimate no-nonsense burger.
-With locally made milk buns from artisan bakery Grain Culture, pasture-fed Norfolk beef and their own sauce blends, this burger joint puts quality first.
+Steak & Honour is the ultimate no-nonsense burger joint.
+With locally made milk buns from Ely-based artisan bakery Grain Culture, pasture-fed Norfolk beef and their own sauce blends, this place puts quality first.
 Located on Market Square, look out for their brightly coloured vintage food vans - they pop up all over the city.
 A must-try for anyone coming to Cambridge, these burgers are known to change lives.

 5. Nanna Mexico

 Founded in 2005, Nanna Mexico’s motto hails from its inspiration, Nanna Margarita: ‘Buy fresh, cook simple, waste nothing.’
 With multiple locations across the city, this is hearty mexican food at its best.
-With customisable menu options and a ‘big-ass burrito’, you’re guaranteed a wholesome feast, all washed down with classic Jarritos pop or if you’re feeling fancy - a frozen margarita.
+With customisable menu options and a ‘big-ass burrito’, you’re guaranteed a wholesome feast, all washed down with a bottle of Jarritos or if you’re feeling fancy - a frozen margarita.